Campfire Punkrock

 Campfire Punkrock is the first EP by UK based songwriter Frank Turner.
 The EP was released via Xtra Mile Recordings on May 15, 2006.
 The vinyl release includes a live version of "The Ballad of Me and My Friends" and is pressed on a sulfur-yellow 10" vinyl.

-The EP was recorded at the Oxford home of Frank Turner's bass player (Tarrant Anderson) by his guitarist (Ben Lloyd).
-It was mixed by Tristan Ivemy who also mixed the Love, Ire and Song album and who helped record and produce Frank Turner's fourth full-length release England Keep My Bones.
+The EP was recorded by Turner's guitarist Ben Lloyd at the Oxford home of Turner's bass player Tarrant Anderson.
+It was mixed by Tristan Ivemy who later mixed Turner's second album, Love, Ire and Song album and who helped record and produce Frank Turner's fourth full-length release England Keep My Bones.